-NOTE 12 - SUBSCRIPTION-BASED INFORMATION TECHNOLOGY ARRANGEMENTS
+NOTE 11 - SUBSCRIPTION-BASED INFORMATION TECHNOLOGY ARRANGEMENTS

-The Commission has entered into a subscription-based information technology arrangement (SBITA) beginning July 1, 2023 and expiring on June 30, 2026 for content management.
-All required subscription payments have been made during the year ended December 31, 2023.
+The Commission has entered subscription-based information technology arrangements (SBITA) expiring at various dates through June 30, 2026, for content management.
+There are no outstanding required subscription payments as of December 31, 2024.
 The capitalized right-of-use asset recognized under this agreement is detailed in Note 4.